ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 **Transit gateway** is a service that was launched in about November 2018.
 A transit gateway is a network transit hub that you can use to interconnect your virtual private clouds (VPC) and on-premises networks.
 A transit gateway acts as a Regional virtual router for traffic flowing between your virtual private clouds (VPC), VPN connections and on premises.

-The diagram illustrates how the Transit gateway enables you to create a single connection to your Direct Connect connection that all of your VPCs can use.
+The diagram illustrates how the Transit gateway enables you to create a single connection to your Direct Connect connection that all of your VPCs can use in a single region.

 ![Direct Connect Gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/images/direct-connect-tgw.png)

-Attach a transit gateway to a Direct Connect gateway using a transit virtual interface.
+Attach a transit gateway to a Direct Connect transit virtual interface.
 This configuration offers the following benefits.
 You can:

 - Manage a single connection for multiple VPCs or VPNs that are in the same Region.
 - Advertise prefixes from on-premises to AWS and from AWS to on-premises.